 Hebrews 11 is often called the faith chapter.
-It tells us how various people responded in faith to what God said to them.
+It describes how various people responded in faith to what God said to them.
 But these stories are not told as historical trivia — they encourage us to have faith in our situations, too.

-Chapter 11 then describes what faith is like: “Now faith is confidence in what we hope for and assurance about what we do not see” (11:1).
+Chapter 10 has just told the readers that God wants his people to “live by faith” (10:38).
+He wants them to persevere, to do his will and be blessed (verse 36).
+Christians are people “who believe and are saved” (verse 39).
+Chapter 11 then describes what faith is like: “Faith is confidence in what we hope for and assurance about what we do not see.”
 Ancient orators sometimes gave a brief definition of a word they wanted to talk about.
 This is not a complete definition, but it highlights one characteristic of faith.

-Commentators argue at length about the precise meaning of the Greek words used here: Is faith a feeling of being sure (as the NIV has it), or is it the “substance” (NKJ) of our hope?
-These debates often miss the point — the author is not trying to define faith, but to describe one of the results it has in our lives.
+Commentators disagree about the precise meaning of the Greek words used here: Is faith a feeling of being sure (as the NIV has it), or is it the “substance” (NKJ) or content of our hope?
+However, the author is not trying to define faith, but to describe one of the results it has in our lives.
 His point is that faith means believing and acting on something we cannot see.
 This is the quality of faith that the author especially wants the readers to imitate.

-“This is what the ancients were commended for” (verse 2).
-The element of faith is a thread that runs throughout the history of God’s people, and the author brings it down to the present day by adding, “By faith we understand that the universe was formed at God’s command, so that what is seen was not made out of what was visible” (verse 3, referring to Gen. 1:3 and Ps.
-33:6).
+“This is what the ancients were commended for.”
+The element of faith is a thread that runs throughout the history of God’s people, and the author brings it down to the present day by adding, “By faith we understand that the universe was formed at God’s command, so that what is seen was not made out of what was visible” (verse 3, referring to Genesis 1:3 and Psalm 33:6).

 From the very beginning to the present moment, faith is needed.
 Creation itself shows that just because something can’t be seen, doesn’t mean that it won’t happen.
-The author does not say that God made everything out of nothing — he only says that he made the visible out of the invisible; that is the contrast he wants to make.
-Our future is based not on what we see today, but based on something we do not see: God.
+The author does not say that God made everything out of nothing (that was a later development in Christian theology) — he only says that he made the visible out of the invisible; that is the specific contrast he wants to make.
+Our future is based not on what we see today, but on something we do not see: God.

 The readers probably do not need any proof that Enoch had faith, because they already know that Enoch was one of the “good guys.”
-The author is not trying to argue his case with logic here — he is painting a picture, presenting faith not as a strange thing, but as normal for the people of God.
+The author is not trying to argue his case with logic here — he is painting a picture, presenting faith not as an unusual demand, but as normal for the people of God.

 The readers already know that faith is good, but the author is using his skill as an orator to build positive emotions for faith, when the readers already face possibly unpleasant consequences for having faith in Jesus Christ.
 For Abel, faith meant an early death; for Enoch it meant the opposite.
 Either way, the people of God need faith.

-After these two introductory examples, the author states the lesson he wants to highlight: “Without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him” (Heb.
-11:6).
-In this little creed, the author reminds us that God rewards the faithful — those who seek him.
-Although we cannot see him, we have evidence that he exists.
+After these two introductory examples, the author states the lesson he wants to highlight: “Without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”
+The author reminds his readers that God rewards the faithful — those who seek him.
+Although we cannot see God, we have evidence that he exists.
 In addition to supernatural rewards, faith has natural rewards in the here and now: Faith feels better than fear.

 Things to think about

-- If we are certain that something will happen, but it doesn’t, is it still called faith? (verse 1)
+- If we are certain that something will happen, but it doesn’t, is it still right to call it faith? (verse 1)